melsman/mlkit/doc/arm64-ci.md

 names, installation prefixes, and artifact names.
 They do not restore caches from another run.
 Test scratch directories respect `TMPDIR`; CI retains native fixture output with `ARM64_KEEP_TEST_OUTPUTS=1`.
-Logs and HTML test reports are uploaded even on failure, under `logs-darwin-arm64-{mlkit,mlton}`.
-Successful installations are uploaded as `mlkit-bin-dist-darwin-arm64-{mlkit,mlton}`.
+Logs and HTML test reports are uploaded even on failure, under `logs-darwin-arm64-mlkit`.
+Successful installations are uploaded as `mlkit-bin-dist-darwin-arm64-mlkit`.
 Basis caches are excluded from the archive so they rebuild at the destination.
 Unpack a distribution to a space-free prefix and set `SML_LIB` to that prefix.

 Local workflow validation uses actionlint, shell syntax checks, and the native suite with CI log retention enabled.
 Hosted run outcomes are tracked on PR #224;
-configuration validation alone does not establish that both hosted jobs pass.
+configuration validation alone does not establish that the hosted job passes.